protoncodecoin/creative-blog/README.md

 <h1>Creative Blog</h1>
 <p>An API for creating and publishing blogs.
-Also extends functionality by assisting animators create, post and share their content to their target audience.</p>
+This is also built as an Anime API</p>

 <h2>Technology Used</h2>
 <ul>